-This Sri Lankan Prawn Curry is 8 SmartPoints per portion on the Weight Watchers Freestyle program.
+This Sri Lankan Prawn Curry is 8 SmartPoints per portion on the Weight Watchers Freestyle & Green program and 7 SmartPoints on the Blue & Purple plan.

 This recipe does not disappoint at all.